C-L teachers reject report

 “The agreement should be retroactive because the parties have been attempting in good faith to enter into a new agreement.
 The teachers should not be penalized because they disagree without an intervening strike.
 Good faith disagreement should not be penalized, or the penalty will taint the parties’ relationship and affect negatively future contract bargaining.”

 “The parties agreed that the step 1 on the BA scale will be increased from $35,100 to the fixed $44,000 rate.
 I recommend the district’s 2.9 percent total increase (step and base increases) since it’s above the cost of living projections from now into 2022.
 I also recommend increasing career earnings by distributing $17,500 ($500/step) over the MA, steps 6-19.
 I do not recommend adjusting the BA rates as teachers should be encouraged to obtain Masters Degrees.
 The career earnings are calculated by adding the first five (5) steps of the BA column to steps 6 through 19 on the MA scale with step 19 counted twice.
-In numbers, assuming earnings over a 20-year career, the total on the 2017-2018 scale is about $1,114,156 [current earnings] + $500/step [adjustment to MA steps 6-19] = $1,121,656 for 20-year career earnings.
-By comparison, the career earnings with the changes place the District 4th out of 7 among the districts in the County, slightly higher than Union.”
+In numbers, assuming earnings over a 20-year career, the total on the 2017-2018 scale is about $1,114,156 (current earnings) plus $500/step (adjustment to MA steps 6-19) equals $1,121,656 for 20-year career earnings.
+By comparison, the career earnings with the changes place the District 4th out of 7 among the districts in the county, slightly higher than Union.”

-“Deductibles/HRA: Employees are responsible for the first 50% of the deductible and will be reimbursed for the remaining deductible amounts through a Health Reimbursement Arrangement (HRA) that is currently in effect.
-Employees must submit receipts for reimbursement to the third-party administrator for the difference between the first 50% of the deductible and the remainder of the total deductible in effect.”
+“Deductibles/HRA: Employees are responsible for the first 50 percent of the deductible and will be reimbursed for the remaining deductible amounts through a Health Reimbursement Arrangement (HRA) that is currently in effect.
+Employees must submit receipts for reimbursement to the third-party administrator for the difference between the first 50 percent of the deductible and the remainder of the total deductible in effect.”

 “Position of the District: The District proposes modifying the current language to increase the workday from the existing seven and one half (7 1/2) hours, inclusive of a duty-free thirty (30) minute lunch period to eight (8) hours, inclusive of a duty-free thirty (30) minute lunch period.
 The increased workday will provide in-school time for teachers and administrators to attend meetings, plan lessons and other matters related to their normal daily responsibilities.